henrytse2468/FYP/database/README.txt

-follow the the file to build database
+follow the file to build database